readyready15728/misc/awakemud-notes.md

 southern Puyallup before the route to Tarislar.'
 * Kiol in the Puyallup Crime Mall practices weapon skills.
 * Mr. Fixit does repairs (but where is he?).
-* There is a computer store north of Krackerjack's hovel in West Tacoma.
+* There is a computer store north of Krackerjack's hovel in West Tacoma that sells (there's the keyword) computing equipment.
 * Recuperate from injuries in peaceful areas.
 * Extra Lar'd Clothing on Big-Ass Alley in Redmond sells extra large backpacks.